A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Conventional Methods for EMI Reduction

 \subsection{Single-coil-based Method}

-J Parsa et al. \cite{parsa2023single} introduced an innovative single-coil-based technique to mitigate electromagnetic interference (EMI) in low-field MRI systems, building on the Halbach-based scanner without a Faraday shield.
+Parsa et al. \cite{parsa2023single} introduced an innovative single-coil-based technique to mitigate electromagnetic interference (EMI) in low-field MRI systems, building on the Halbach-based scanner without a Faraday shield.
 The spectrometer has a built-in transmit/receive switch and preamplifier.
 A quadrature birdcage coil was chosen for its simplicity in achieving equal sensitivities in circularly polarized modes.
 In this configuration, the $B_0$-orthogonal (MR-active) channel captures both the MRI signal and EMI, while the $B_0$-parallel (MR-inactive) channel exclusively detects EMI.
 Although the birdcage coil itself is unshielded, the magnet's inner bore is equipped with a thin floating copper shield to reduce interactions between the gradient and RF coils.

 The EMI reduction is achieved by combining signals from the MR-inactive and MR-active ports using a 180\degree power splitter/combiner.
 This combined output is then fed into the spectrometer's transmit/receive switch.
 This method is advantageous as it eliminates the need for external sensors or extensive signal processing, allowing implementation on a single receiver console.
-This technique ensures high-quality imaging in environments with fluctuating EMI, broadening the applicability and reliability of MRI technology in diverse settings.

-However, when only a single receiver channel is available, the use of a 180\degree power splitter/combiner can reduce the signal-to-noise ratio (SNR) by approximately 40\%.
-This SNR loss can be avoided if the system has two separate receive channels.